Hedge Fund Fraud Overview

 Why is Hedge Fund Fraud So Common?

-Unfortunately, hedge funds can be a conduit for fraud schemes.
+Unfortunately, hedge funds can be a conduit for investment fraud schemes.
 Hedge funds are only open to so-called ‘accredited investors’.
 To be eligible to invest in a hedge fund, an investor must meet certain minimum standards.
 Most notably, they must have a sufficient net worth.

 Under current law, an investor’s net worth must be in excess of $1 million, excluding the value of their primary residence.
 Otherwise, an investor is generally not eligible to put money into a hedge fund.
 As the Securities and Exchange Commission (SEC) deems accredited investors capable of assessing and taking on immense risk, hedge funds are very lightly regulated.

 Of course, not all hedge funds are scams; indeed, many are legitimate investment vehicles that are run by highly competent fund managers.
 Still, with hedge funds, there is a very real lack of regulatory oversight.

 By its very nature, that fact makes hedge funds inherently risky.
 Regulatory officials offer far fewer protections.
 As such, investors who wish to put their money into a hedge fund need to do their due diligence to ensure that their money is properly protected.

 Securities Litigation: Theories of Hedge Fund Liability